-- 1) Provide, as Attachment 16, a detailed start-up plan for the period leading up to the first day of student attendance for the proposed school.
+- 1) Provide, as Attachment 14, a detailed start-up plan for the period leading up to the first day of student attendance for the proposed school.
 The start-up plan must indicate the targeted first day (month, day, year) of student attendance and must specify planning tasks by month, and the individuals responsible for each task. - 2) If the school will provide transportation, describe the transportation arrangements for prospective students.
 In addition to daily transportation needs, describe how the school plans to meet transportation needs for field trips and athletic events.
 Describe how the school will comply with the federal McKinney-Vento Homeless Assistance Act, 42 USC 11431, for homeless students, as well as the Individuals with Disabilities Education Act and 511 IAC 7-43-1(u). - 3) Provide a school plan for safety and security for students, the facility, and property.
-Explain the types of security personnel, technology, equipment, and policies that the school will employ. - 4) Charter schools authorized by ICSB are required to indemnify ICSB, any related entities, and their respective members, officers, employees, officials, and agents.
+Explain the types of security personnel, technology, equipment, and policies that the school will employ.

+4) Charter schools authorized by ICSB are required to indemnify ICSB, any related entities, and their respective members, officers, employees, officials, and agents.
 In addition, charter schools must obtain liability insurance coverage naming ICSB as Additional Insured on a primary basis.
-Provide, as Attachment 17, an estimate from an insurance agent/broker for insurance coverage that aligns with ICSB insurance requirements.
-A copy of these requirements is posted on ICSB's website: https://www.in.gov/icsb/school-operations/icsb-policies/insurance-requirements/.
+Provide, as Attachment 15, an estimate from an insurance agent/broker for insurance coverage that aligns with ICSB's Insurance Requirements, which can be found on ICSB's website under 'School Operations -> ICSB Policies.'